Hundred Stay Tokyo Shinjuku is a reasonably priced apartment style hotel in the Okubo area near Shinjuku.

 How is the access to trains and subway?

-What’s the surrounding neighbourhood like?
+What’s the surrounding neighborhood like?

-Are there many good places to eat nearby?
+Are there good places to eat nearby?

 What points of interest are within walking distance of the hotel?

-Apart from the K-pop and Korea town highlights, Shinjuku has a great deal of activities to keep you entertained.
+Apart from the K-pop and Koreatown highlights, Shinjuku has a great deal of activities to keep you entertained.
 See our guides on things to do in Kabukichō and Shinjuku.

 Who should stay here?